valju/share/thesis/Master/MasterThesis_links.md

 # SOURCES:

-- Is Mendelay in use?
+- Is Mendeley in use?
 Lot of thesis writers have thanked for that hint:

 Eng LibGuides: